Boss Rail Ops – Operational and Resource Planning Tools for Your Assets

 - Which locomotives will power each train service

-- Which locomotives, if any, will be hauled dead on each train or block
+- Which locomotives, if any, will be hauled dead on each train, to ensure locomotive unit balance

 - Which locomotives will fulfill each non-train demand for locomotives (yards, helpers, etc.)